joshuanwankwo/sia_file_migration_tutorial/siaRenterd.md

+## Migrate data from S3 bucket to Sia renterd
-## Building a File Migration Web App from AWS Bucket to Sia renterd using Next.js and TypeScript
+#### Harnessing renterd, TypeScript and Next.js for Effortless File Migration from AWS Bucket to Sia.

+#

 ![Screenhot of Miuve Web App!](Screenshot.png "Miuve Screenshot")